Introduction

-In Arabic, the Past Continuous tense is formed by using the helping verb كَانَ (kana), which means “was” or “were,” followed by the imperfect tense of the main verb.
+In Arabic, the Past Continuous tense is formed by using the helping verb كَانَ (kana), which means "was" or "were, " followed by the imperfect tense of the main verb.
 This tense is used to describe actions that were ongoing or in progress in the past.
-Let’s explore how this tense is constructed:
+Let's explore how this tense is constructed:

 Use of كَانَ (kana): The helping verb كَانَ (kana) is the equivalent of "was" or "were" in English.
 It establishes the past timeframe for the action.